AshutoshRajGupta/AI_Notes_taking_App/README.md

-# AI-Powered PDF Notes Making App ✍️📚
+# AI-Powered PDF Notes Taking App ✍️📚

 An advanced Full Stack application for extracting and making notes from PDFs using AI.
 Built with modern technologies, this app leverages artificial intelligence to provide a seamless note-taking experience, with persistent storage, user-friendly design, and subscription plans.